No Contact Rule After a Breakup: Why It Works and How to Do It

 Again, the longer you take the "hits" of contact, the more you feed the fix, and the longer you put your recovery at a complete standstill.
 So move forward wisely.

-The No Contact Rule is a critical step to healing and getting past the pain.
-Adhere to the No Contact Rule with a fighting attitude, and an acknowledgment, that you deserve better and are finished settling for less.
+The No Contact Rule is a crucial step in healing and moving past the pain.
+Adhere to the No Contact Rule with a fighting attitude, and an acknowledgment that you deserve better and are finished settling for less.

 Draw a line in the sand, and declare to yourself, "No More"!
 And once you do- leap the worthy path of recovery.